vertcoincash-project/Documentation/README.md

 There will be NO PREMINE, it will be offered to everybody at the same time.

 Block height of fork has yet to be determined.

+A supporting wallet shall be available at the time of launch